Soapy's Wakes

 2.)
 Magic Castle, Hollywood, California.

-If you are unable to physically join us at one of the wakes, please, no matter where you are on July 8th, at 9:15 p.m., raise your glass and give the toast quoted below.
-It is the toast used by the Smith family, started 32 years ago!
-Relatives and Friends of "Soapy", raise your glass.*
+I f you are unable to physically join us at one of the wakes, please, no matter where you are on July 8th, around 9:15 p.m., raise your glass and give the toast below.
+Relatives and friends, raise your glass.*

 To_Soapys_Ghost_website.jpg